IrisChase/reprodyne/README.md

 As far as I can see, there are two ways to use Reprodyne.
 You can either integrate the interceptors and validators directly into your codebase (Which has first-class support, that is why the macros can compile into no-ops), or you can write mocks that use them behind the scenes.
 I will not dictate what the "correct" approach is, as this is a decision best left to the particular developer(s) of a given project.

-Reprodyne itself is quite simple, but you must first understand the theory behind it, as it is designed around some not-so-obvious-at-first-glance problems.
+Reprodyne itself is quite simple, but you must first understand the theory behind it, as it is designed around issues that are not so obvious at first glance.

 ## Scopes, Frames and Subscope keys OH MAI!